Prepping to Push – The Pelvic Floor in Pregnancy

 Some visualisation cues which may help you "get these muscles going":

-- Squeeze the muscles around the front passage as if trying to stop the flow of urine.
+- Visualize ‘squeezing’/close off the urethra (as if to stop urine flow), hold this while you ‘squeeze’/close the anus (as if to stop flatulence) and gently lift.
 (Never actually perform mid urination pelvic floor contractions.
 This interferes with the relationship of the pelvic floor muscles and the bladder muscles.)

 - Women who are familiar with using tampons can imagine squeezing the vaginal walls as if squeezing a tampon up higher in the vagina.